 Big Bend Abundance 2020

 The Chassahowitzka black bear subpopulation, within the Big Bend Bear Management Unit (BMU), is the most genetically isolated and has the smallest estimated abundance of the seven bear subpopulations in Florida.
 Although bear numbers in Florida are generally increasing, the estimate of abundance for the Chassahowitzka subpopulation based on 2010 data remained low.
-Reported occurrences in the rest of the Big Bend BMU suggest that bear abundance in the BMU remains below the objective of the 2019 Florida Black Bear Management Plan of at least 200 adults.
+Genetic diversity was also low in 2010, indicating persistent genetic isolation.
+Reported bear sightings in the Big Bend BMU suggested that bear abundance remained below the objective of the 2019 Florida Black Bear Management Plan of at least 200 adults per BMU.

 In summer 2020, FWC biologists surveyed the Chassahowitzka black bear subpopulation and other portions of the Big Bend BMU that were likely to have resident bears.
 Biologists deployed a grid of hair corrals in the BMU to collect bear hair samples.
 Hair samples were collected then analyzed to genetically identify individual bears, which allowed biologists to estimate abundance in each study area and to measure genetic diversity.
 Read more about how biologists use hair corrals to estimate bear abundance.
 This noninvasive survey allowed the FWC to estimate abundance, density, and genetic diversity within the BMU and compare those values to estimates from 2010 and elsewhere in Florida.